 History of Munising School Public Library

 Advisory Board members have changed over the years but some local residents who served on the Library Board include Norma Harger, Connie DeFrancesco and Mary Nebel, Mary Turvey, Anita Hulse, Becky Hennessey, Carol Estep, Tom Luckey, Dick Hale, Greg Revord, Carol Verbunker, Sarah Redmond, Tina Graber, Pam Adams, and Janet Malone, Lora Loope and April Lark.
 Tina Graber served continually on the Library Board except for four years in the 1980’s until 2018.
 Current members are Michelle Hach, Carole Horne, Jolene Hetherington, Suzette Carberry, and Jaymie Depew.
-Also serving on the Advisory Board have been several School Board liaison members, including Daryl Stone, Walt Loope, Anne O’Neil and Jason Brisson.
+Also serving on the Advisory Board have been several School Board liaison members, including Daryl Stone, Walt Loope, Anne O’Neil , Jason Brisson, and our current laison, Ms. Lara Bender.

 Munising has a rich history and its school public library is a part of that long history.
 Many local residents have helped the library grow and expand, and local residents as well as summer visitors use the library for reference information, computer and wifi access, business services, and pleasure reading.
 The Munising School Public Library now serves thousands of cardholders across Alger County and continues to benefit from its long time affiliation with the Superiorland Library Cooperative to bring the best possible library service to the patrons who use it.